-- Business Model – Describe your sales forecast, revenue, expenses and target market to convince and make it more appealing.
+- Business Model – Describe your sales forecast, revenue, expenses, and target market to convince and make it more appealing.

-- Marketing Strategy – Give an outline how the product will be marketed and promoted in the market.
+- Marketing Strategy – Give an outline of how the product will be marketed and promoted in the market.

-- Competition – Define all characteristics of your business that make it more appealing and give you competitive edge to capture market share.
+- Competition – Define all characteristics of your business that make it more appealing and give you a competitive edge to capture market share.

-- Financial analysis – Summarize your forecasted financial budget, revenues, expenses etc.
+- Financial analysis – Summarize your forecasted financial budget, revenues, expenses, etc.

 - Implementation plan – Describe all details of how you are going to implement your business idea and strategy in the real world.

-For established firms an executive summary usually includes the following details.
+For established firms, an executive summary usually includes the following details.

 - Company Information – This section gives an overview of the company.
-It includes formation date, location, number of employees, statistics etc.
+It includes formation date, location, number of employees, statistics, etc.

 Tips on Drafting the Executive Summary